MaxxCoderZ/Bot-status/README.md

 # Thanks and credits

-I thanks to all the devolopers who helped me in this projects ; i specially thanka to [ts bots](github.com/ts_bots) for their source code and [vivek](github.com/vivek_tp) for his some codes from his repostiry ; Ns anonymous , odseeymaux ; thanks to god
+I thanks to all the devolopers who helped me in this projects ; i specially thanka to [ts bots](github.com/ts_bots) for their source code and [vivek](github.com/vivek_tp) for his some codes from his repostiry ; Ns anonymous , odseeymaux ; Thanks to God